 Yes!
-The Church of Cosmic Indifference is organizing as a religious non-profit in the state of Texas, with the purpose of spreading the Good News that no higher power cares what you think or do, and that you have the freedom to choose what gives your life meaning and purpose.
+The Church of Cosmic Indifference is a 501c3 tax-exempt religious non-profit, with the purpose of spreading the Good News that no higher power cares what you think or do, and that you have the freedom to choose what gives your life meaning and purpose.
 We happen to believe that life-affirming values are the ideal basis for that personally-chosen meaning and purpose.
 Plus, we’ve found that determining (and living with integrity to) personally meaningful values is a life-long journey.
-This is as valid as any other “religious” message people have created (or more so).

 Well, yes!
 Sort of.
 We don't believe in supernaturalism, so we don't think that pronouncing curses or blessings can alter objective reality.
 It's more like that thing many believers say: "Prayer doesn't change God; it changes me."
 While that's a convenient escape hatch some people use to avoid theological conundrums, we embrace it.
 Cursing people allows us to release our resentment and move on to more important things.
 Pronouncing a curse can't make something happen in the life of the person being cursed.
 Likewise, blessing people is simply a way of expressing our hopes, concerns, wants, and needs.
 It provides a sense of comfort, connection, and encouragement, but a blessing all by itself doesn't make things happens.

 To be clear, it's people’s behavior that warrants cursing, not their identity.
 The Church of Cosmic Indifference does not endorse cursing anyone based on their race, ethnicity, national origin, religion, gender, sexual orientation, age, or disability.
 We judge people based on their deeds and not their identities.
 Thus, we only pronounce curses based on behavior, and let’s face it, we will never run out of reasons to curse people for their actions.
 Likewise, we won't withhold blessings from anyone, as the indifferent cosmos treats everyone with equal disinterest.